bharatsim/BharatSim/documentation.md

 ## Using examples
    Examples are listed in `com.bharatsim.examples` package.
 Each example can be executed by running `main` method from `Main.scala` class in each of the example.
 Details about each example are as follows:
    1.  `com.bharatsim.examples.epidemiology.sir` : Basic compartmental SIR model.
 It has two types of agents; employees and students.
-Each of the agent spends 12 hours at home and then 12 hours at school or office based on their type.
-The population is seeded with 1% infection and simulation continues until infected count becomes 0 or maximum number of steps as defined by application config are reached.
-The output is written to output file specified while instantiating `CsvOutputGenerator`.
+Each of the agents spends 12 hours at home and then 12 hours at school or office based on their type.
+The population is seeded with 1% infection and simulation continues until the infected count becomes 0 or maximum number of steps as defined by application config are reached.
+The output is written to the output file specified while instantiating `CsvOutputGenerator`.

+   2. `com.bharatsim.examples.epidemiology.tenCompartmentalModel` : This example has 10 compartmental Mordecai disease model.
+The model inherits from more specialized Agents known as `StatefulAgent`, which internally uses Finite State Machine to control complex state transitions.
+The schedule is elaborate and the entire day is detailed as `24 hours`.
+The model as well has multiple interventions like `lockdown`, `vaccination`, etc. As the model is more detailed, it uses PerTickCache for avoiding redundant calls to underneath data store and achieving better performance.

 ## Synthetic population